 And above all, there exists a healing that is offered to us by our Maker upon the death of the flesh.
 Time here serves as healer, even in its power to destroy—the ultimate act of meekness and divine grace.

-Tomorrow, Hannah Dierdorff turns the conversation toward poet Shann Ray’s contributions to Atomic Theory 7.
+Hannah Dierdorff turns the conversation toward poet Shann Ray’s contributions to Atomic Theory 7 in Part 4.

 Born in Spokane, Washington, Hannah Dierdorff received her BA in English from George Fox University and is currently an MFA candidate for poetry at the University of Virginia.
 Her work has appeared in The Christian Century and The Worcester Review.